Amazing Nutritional Health Benefits of Pure Maple Syrup

 What is Maple syrup?

-Maple syrup is a natural sugar that is made from the maple sap taken directly from maple trees.
+Maple syrup is a natural sugar that is made from the maple sap taken directly from sugar maple trees.
 This sap is then boiled down to create a thick, sweet syrup that everyone loves to put on grain free pancakes and waffles.

 Natural, Unrefined Sugar